icecrime/docker-api/README.md

 - Docker Engine implements the daemon behavior in terms of the `api` package interfaces, providing this implementation as a backend to the `server` package.
 - Docker Swarm implements the daemon behavior in terms of the `api` package interfaces, providing this implementation as a backend to the `server` package.
 - Docker Swarm uses the `client` package when proxying the call to a remote API server.

+# API Rules

+- Do not expose internal datastructures.
+- Versioning structure will include: `api`, `apiv1`, `apiv2`...etc. where the unversioned directory (`api`) will point to the latest (in this case `apiv2`).

+# Current Development

+- **kostickm** working on 3 basic APIs: Container Create, Start, and Attach.
+- Once basic structure is agreed upon and working, roll out as subpackage in Docker and get community involvement.
+- Versioning still in discussion (See tentative API Rules above).
+- Include a form of Swagger for automated API documentation generation (Currently github.com/emicklei/go-restful).